Ben Bobzien

-Ben Justus Bobzien (born 29 April 2003) is a German professional footballer who plays as a forward for club Mainz 05.
+Ben Justus Bobzien (born 29 April 2003) is a German professional footballer who plays as a forward for 2.
+Bundesliga club Dynamo Dresden.

 Early life

 Bobzien is a native of Giessen, Germany.
 He is of American descent, with a grandfather from Atlanta.

 Club career

 Bobzien started his career with German Bundesliga side Mainz 05.
 He debuted for the club during a 3–0 win over VfB Lübeck.
 In 2023, he was sent on loan to German side SV Elversberg.
 In 2023, he was sent on loan to Austrian side Austria Lustenau.

 For the 2024–25 season, he moved on loan to Austria Klagenfurt.

+On 23 January 2026, Bobzien was loaned to Dynamo Dresden until the end of the season.
+He then permanently transferred to Dynamo Dresden on 17 July 2026.

 International career

 Bobzien has represented Germany internationally at youth level.

 Style of play

 Bonzien mainly operates as a forward.